Get troubleshooting advice for you and your IT administrators around issues related to single sign-on (SSO).

 This happens when the email address that you entered in Miro is not recognized as a user that should be authenticated via SSO.

-- You are not a member of any account that established SSO as their login requirement.
-Sign in via standard options (email and password) or get in touch with your admin to get invited to your company’s account.
+You are not a member of any subscription that established SSO as their login requirement.
+Sign in via standard options (email and password) or get in touch with your admin to get invited to your company’s subscription.

-- You are supposed to log in via SSO but there is a mixup with your email address.
-Perhaps you have several emails (or aliases) and the invitation to the account with established SSO was sent to your other address.
+- You are supposed to log in via SSO, but there is a mixup with your email address.
+Perhaps you have several emails (or aliases), and the invitation to the plan with established SSO was sent to your other address.
 Log in with another email address.